 After breakfast, transfer 17 kilometers then we start trekking in an area of inhabitants of ethnic minority Thai, Muong the villages of Cun Pheo and Hang Kia.
 On arriving at Bai Sang wharf, we will take a boat to cruise on the Black river.
 Arrive at Suoi Lon for overnight in Muong’ Village.

 Transfer to Ta Sua plateau, you can contemplate the highland scenery of it.
 Visit some villages of ethnic Black H’mong and discover the daily life and custom of local inhabitants here, especially you can enjoy the local specialties: Ta Sua Tea and agriculture products then come back the mountain town for lunch.
 After having lunch, visit the local market, the handicraft and farming products made by many ethnics are available here.
 Then continue to trek over 5 Kilometers through villages of Thai and Muong village.
-During the trekking tour you can take a rest and enjoy the local wine distillated by ethnics.
-Transfer to Thu cuc.
+During the trekking tour you can take a rest and enjoy the local wine made by the locals.
+Transfer to Thu Cuc.
 Overnight in Muong Village.

 Trek through Thai, Dao, Mong visit the water wheel.
 It is used to scoop the water for the rice fields near the streams.
 Continue going to Nghia Lo through the direction of Lung Lo pass.
 Arrive at Nghia Lo, check in hotel then take a visit the local market at the moment of decline of day.